Skip to main content

 Judicial recovery

-If it is assessed that judicial debt collection could be relevant, a simplified debt collection process is initiated in the enforcement court by sending a demand for payment.
-The enforcement court will then summon the debtor to an enforcement court meeting, where the creditor (or the creditor's debt collection company/collection lawyer) has the opportunity to hear about, for example, the debtor's finances, and on this basis obtain a repayment, or a partial repayment in the form of an installment plan.
+If it is deemed that legal debt collection could be relevant, a simplified debt collection process is started in the bailiff court by sending a payment demand.
+The enforcement court will then summon the debtor to a meeting where the creditor (or the creditor's debt collection company/collection lawyer) has the opportunity to hear about the debtor's finances, for example, and on this basis obtain a repayment, or a partial repayment in the form of an installment plan.

 What is agreed at the meeting is recorded by the enforcement court and has the same effect as a judgment.